VantivLabs/RaspberryPi.CSharp/README.md

 # Overview

-This repository will provide information about the Raspberry Pi specifically for those that are going to accept the Vantiv API challenge at Money20/20.
-There will be some interesting challenges with these hardware components but we believe without challenge there is no reward.
-These repositories will jumpstart your development.
+This repository provides information about the Raspberry Pi.
+It was specifically for those that participated in a Money20/20 hackathon for the Vantiv API challenge but now it is an excellent artifact to support learning how to write code and leveraging a payment API for the Pi.

 Infrastructure in the financial world is mind numbing and detecting issues quickly is a high priority for platform teams.
 What if we could send each one of the merchants, or financial institutions, a cheap device that would help us detect processing issues before they happened?
 Enter the Raspberry Pi!